vic-zhong/AC3.2-MidtermElements/README.md

 ## Objective

 * Build a table view application that loads a list of the Elements.
-Use the built in detail cell, with a thumnail image, setting the title and the detail as follows:
+Use the built in detail cell, with a thumbnail image, setting the title and the detail as follows:

     ```
     Name